Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: The Attack Model

+In this section we define the attack model based on how passwords are stored in systems.
+We present two types of attacks for this scenario: A remote attack and an insider attack.

-The following definitions address the way passwords are stored in the system, and how access to the system is granted. \begin{defn} We define the method according to which the system stores passwords. \bitm { \item There are $M$ users registered in the system. \item In order to access the system a user provides his user name and password. \item The system does not store the passwords, but rather stores the user names and the hashed values of the passwords. \item The system hashes the password with either a hash function or the strongly universal set of hash functions (a keyed hash function) defined in subsection \ref{subsec:SUSHF} equations \eqref{eq:KeySegmentation}, \eqref{eq:USHF}. } \end{defn}
+The following definitions address the way passwords are stored in a system, and how access to a system is granted. \begin{defn}[Hashed password storage method] We define the method according to which the system stores passwords. \bitm { \item There are $M$ users registered in the system. \item In order to access the system a user provides his user name and password. \item The system does not store the passwords, but rather stores the user names and the hashed values of the passwords. \item The system hashes the password. } \end{defn}

-\begin{defn} The following protocol grants a user access. \bitm { \item The user sends its user name to the system. \item The system pulls up the bin value which is coupled with this user name. \item The user types a password; the system hashes the password; if the hashed value matches the bin from the previous bullet, then access is granted. } \end{defn}
+\begin{defn}[Authentication scheme] The following protocol grants a user access. \bitm { \item The user sends its user name to the system. \item The system finds the bin value which is coupled with this user name. \item The user types a password; the system hashes the password; if the hashed value matches the bin from the previous bullet, then access is granted. } \end{defn}